You may be looking for one of these:

 Drawbacks & Downsides

-- ARM buffs like Arcane Shield aren't halved, which significantly lowers it's hitting power.
+- Ablative ARM buffs (Arcane Shield, Carapace, Buckler, Wall of Steel, Shield, etc.) aren't halved, significantly lowering it's hitting power.

 Tricks & Tips